Spain Golden Visa 2023: The Definitive Guide

 The Spanish government reviews and approves your Golden visa application.

 You should renew your Golden Visa application before the two-year permit expires.
 You have to be in Spain in person to do this.

 Apply for Citizenship

-You can apply for citizenship after ten years of residency in Spain.
-Remember that you need to spend at least six months a year for ten years to be eligible for citizenship.
+You can apply for citizenship after 10 years of residency in Spain.
+Remember that you need to spend at least six months a year for 10 years to be eligible for citizenship.

 Spain has recently introduced some legislative changes that allow nationals from a select few countries to qualify for Spain’s fast-track citizenship process.

-More specifically, applicants from former colonies of Spain may get a fast-track to citizenship in just two years.
-For this, they are required to meet the stay requirement.
+More specifically, applicants from former colonies of Spain may get a fast track to citizenship in just two years.
+For this, they are required to meet the minimum stay requirement.
 The minimum stay requirement is to travel to Spain once every three months, or eight times in total within a consecutive 730 days.

 Below you’ll find a table listing the countries which can enjoy fast-track to citizenship in Spain: